 UDI

 Unique Device Identifiers label medical devices and make them traceable and clearly identifiable.
-Recall actions are also made easier and counterfeits are identified more quickly.
+Recalling actions is also made easier and counterfeits are identified more quickly.

 UDID